msub2/breeze/README.md

 # Breeze - A SmolNet Browser

-Breeze is an OCaml-based browser for various "SmolNet" protocols like Gopher, Gemini, Spartan, Guppy, Nex, and more.
+Breeze is an Rust-based browser for various "SmolNet" protocols like Gopher, Gemini, Spartan, Guppy, Nex, and more.

 ## Protocol Support